DecentralizedRebel/BitFee-ESP32/README.md

 # ESP32 Bitcoin Transaction price monitor

-This project is designed to display Bitcoin transaction fees (purge, low, high, and priority) fetched from the mempool.space API on an ESP32 with an OLED display.
+This project is designed to display Bitcoin transaction fees fetched from the mempool.space API on an ESP32 with a display.
 It's a perfect tool to keep an eye on transaction costs in real-time.

 ## Features

-* Fetches real-time Bitcoin transaction fees (low, high, priority) from Mempool.space.
+* Fetches real-time Bitcoin transaction fees (purge, low, high, priority) from Mempool.space.
 * Displays the fees on an ESP32's OLED display.
 * Customizable Wi-Fi and API settings via a JSON configuration file.
 * Adjustable data refresh rate (be nice if using the public API).